Anti-lockdown protesters gather in Auckland Domain for fourth time as museum closes - NZ Herald

+Protesters gathering at Auckland Domain this morning paid tribute to those killed in a car crash as they returned home from an earlier protest in Wellington.

-Protesters are set to gather at Auckland Domain this morning for the fourth time since the beginning of October.
+Today's protest event at the Domain is the fourth since the beginning of October.

-The Freedoms & Rights Coalition will gather at the Domain from 11am today and the Auckland War Memorial Museum will close its doors as a precaution.
+The Freedoms & Rights Coalition gathered at the Domain at 11am today and the Auckland War Memorial Museum has closed its doors as a precaution.

+The crowd is continuing to grow at today's protest but still not at the scale of the Domain gathering on October 30.

+The cavalcade of motorbikes at that event has yet to arrive, but there are several motorbikes at the scene.

-Today's protest in Auckland will occur simultaneously with mass gatherings in Gisborne, Whangarei, Rotorua, and Hawke's Bay.
+Today's protest in Auckland is happening at the same time as mass gatherings in Gisborne, Whangarei, Rotorua, and Hawke's Bay.

+Police have warned the protest action will cause some disruption to traffic this weekend.
+Locations that protesters are expected to gather, including Auckland's Domain, will be monitored by police.

+Tributes were paid at this morning's rally to those who were killed in a fatal car crash near Levin last week as they returned to New Plymouth from a protest in Wellington on November 9.

 The anti-lockdown and anti-vaccine mandate protesters have previously met in Auckland Domain on October 2, 16 and 30 .